-The planned, budgeted use of fund balance has allowed the School District to temper the impact of rising costs on the local tax levy.
-A tax increase was implemented for the 2019 tax levy in addition to planned use of fund balance to assist the School District in balancing the budget.
-As tough economic years are expected in the future, the Act 1 Index was increased slightly for the 2020-21 budget year.
-The adjusted index for Penn Manor School District has been set at 3.2% for the 2020-21 fiscal year, which is slightly higher than the ten-year average of 2.60%.
+• The planned, budgeted use of fund balance has allowed the School District to temper the impact of rising costs on the local tax levy.
+Due to the economic impact on the community from the COVID-19 pandemic, the board of directors opted not to implement a tax increase for the 2020 tax levy instead opting for a planned use of fund balance to assist the School District in balancing the budget.
+As tough economic years are expected in the future, the Act 1 Index has been increased for the 2021-22 budget year.
+The adjusted index for Penn Manor School District has been set at 3.8% for the 2021-22 fiscal year, which is slightly higher than the ten-year average of 2.60%.